 The Economical Alternative for Hard-to-Heat Spaces

-- Available in natural and propane gas
+- Models for both natural and propane gas

-- Includes 36″ stainless steel gas connector
+- Includes 36″ stainless steel gas connector.

 - CA Proposition 65 Information